Pocketsnb/quartz/content/Characters/Halish.md

 ### PCs
 - Kazimir: Halfling missing their left foot, the lucky one.
 - Amble: Chef person, cooks good food that Halish enjoys eating.
+- Feydrath: Judge that presided over Halish's dismissal from gardening and sentencing to work for the Builders Legion.
 ## Character Planning
 ### Class
 Cleric (warpriest).
 Charges into melee, frightens, and tries to cut foes down before any healing is needed.
 ### Dedication
 Undead master, commanding a carrion bird in combat.
+Carrion bird pterosaur flavored.
 ### Ancestry
 Focus on dinosaur bones and shedding his tail.
 ### Skills